Board-Certified Texas Criminal Defense That Is Relentless

 All other previously discussed assault requirements must also be met:

-- The element of retaliation all apply to first-degree felony assaults
+• The elements of retaliation all apply to first-degree felony assaults

 Criminal Penalties

-- A third-degree felony assaultive offense carries a maximum penalty of ten years in prison and a $10,000 fine.
+• A third-degree felony assaultive offense carries a maximum penalty of 10 years in prison and a $10,000 fine.

-- Second-degree felonies are punishable by two to twenty years in prison with a maximum fine of $10,000.
+• Second-degree felonies are punishable by two to 20 years in prison with a maximum fine of $10,000.

-- First-degree aggravated assaults are punished by prison sentences of not less than five years.
-The maximum prison sentence for first-degree felony assault is life in prison – depending on the gravity of the injuries to the public servant and circumstances surrounding the assault.
+• First-degree aggravated assaults are punished by prison sentences of not less than five years.
+The maximum prison sentence for first-degree felony assault is life in prison – depending on the gravity of the injuries to the public servant and the circumstances surrounding the assault.

 Potential Defense Strategies

-There are many defenses concepts that Attorney Paul Morgan may consider for your case that are listed below.
+There are many defense concepts that we may consider for your case, which are listed below.

-- The law provides protections against false or exaggerated accusations.
+• The law provides protection against false or exaggerated accusations.

 Charged With Assault On A Public Servant?
-Attorney Paul Morgan Can Help
+We Can Help

-When facing an assault charge involving a public servant you’ll need high-quality representation.
-I am an aggressive attorney who will fight for your rights and liberty.
+When facing an assault charge involving a public servant, you’ll need high-quality representation.
+We are aggressive attorneys who will fight for your rights and liberty.

 You’ll need a detail-oriented, hands-on attorney to investigate your case.

-Houston criminal defense attorney Paul Morgan will leave no stone unturned as he provides a thorough investigation of the facts.
+We will leave no stone unturned as we provide a thorough investigation of the facts.
 Legal consultations are 100% confidential and there’s no fee for an initial case review.

-Call 281-346-4351 to speak with attorney Paul Morgan about your case or click here to send us a message using the contact form.
+Call 713-364-0209 to speak with us about your case or click here to send us a message using the contact form.